Klosmi/html-basics/JS-basic.md

 - syntax: `node.remove()`

--  has no full browser support (Internet Explor does not support it)
+-  has no full browser support (Internet Explorer does not support it)

 - [eg.:](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove#examples)
   *remove the image*